katekats/Multi-Domain-Transfer-Learning/README.md

 # Multi-Domain-Transfer-Learning

+This repo includes the code of our approach of a Hierarchical Attention-based Transfer Learning model with Active Learning for Multi-Domain Sentiment Classification.
+First, a general model is trained on product reviews from 16 different domains.
+Then, this model is fine-tuned on data from a specific domain.
+We use an Active Learning Algorithm based on Entropy Sampling and Isolation Forest (for Outlier Detection) to reduce the amount of required labeled data.
+Thus, with 15% labeled data we achive the same performance as with full supervision.
 ## Getting Started
 The project is about predicting the thermal comfort of senior people.
 For running the framework, this work recommends creating a new virtual environment which uses the python version 3.8.8